-SECTION TWO RAISE FOR INSTRUCTOR CREDIT/DEGREE PROGRESSION
+RAISE FOR INSTRUCTOR CREDIT/DEGREE PROGRESSION

 2.01 The College will increase the salary of individual instructors who earn credits from a regionally accredited institution according to the progression presented in Table 1.
 When an instructor reaches a step in the progression, the instructor should have the awarding institution send official transcripts to the Vice President of Academic Affairs.
-Upon recommendation by the Vice President of Academic Affairs and approval by the College President, the raise shall be effective and prorated for the current year based on the approval date.
+Upon recommendation by the Vice President of Academic Affairs and approval by the Vice President of Business Affairs and the Director of Human Resources, the raise shall be effective and prorated for the current year based on the approval date.
 The raise will not be backdated to the date the degree or progression is earned.
 Table 1 presents the progression and corresponding increases.